Pong420/fullstack-backup/README.md

 ### image upload

 Currently, images are upload to [Cloudinary](https://cloudinary.com/), <br />
-if you are heroku user, you may enable [Cloudinary Add-ons](https://elements.heroku.com/addons/cloudinary). create a `.env.local` file under `packages/server` and add
+If you are heroku user, you may enable [Cloudinary Add-ons](https://elements.heroku.com/addons/cloudinary). <br />
+create a `.env.local` file under `packages/server` and add

 ```